andydevs/general/README.md

 Here's an exmple of a generic template text: `"Hello, I am @(name: Gordon Ramsay) and I like @(food: cat food)!"`

-To import the library, type `require 'generic'` as you would for any other gem.
+To import all classes in the library, type `require 'generic'`.
 You can then create a generic template from a string within your ruby code using the GTemplate object:

 ```ruby
 template = Generic::GTemplate.new "Hello, I am @(name: Gordon Ramsay) and I like @(food: cat food)!"